SQL CASE WHEN Statement: Syntax, Patterns, and Examples

 FROM users;Interview note: Interviewers will sometimes hand you a nested CASE and ask you to simplify it.
 Flatten by combining the outer and inner conditions with AND.
 If you have three or more levels, push the logic into a lookup table joined at query time.

 Every SQL engine has its own shorthand for conditional logic.
 CASE WHEN is the only form that works everywhere.
-In an interview, always write CASE unless the interviewer specifies a particular engine and you know its shorthand cold.
+In an interview, always write CASE unless the interviewer specifies a particular engine.

 | Construct | Standard | Engines | Notes |